 Are you looking for a natural winner fraction in your packaging?
-Try the color of elegance - black.
+Try the colour of elegance - black.

 Packaging design is a broad term.
-It includes the shape of your box, its unique features, special printing techniques etc. One of the most important parts, however, is choosing your color.
+It includes the shape of your box, its unique features, special printing techniques etc. One of the most important parts, however, is choosing your colour.

 On the surface, it couldn’t be easier.
-Why not choose your favorite color?
+Why not choose your favourite colour?

-You can do that, but more often than not, choosing a random color results in a communication & branding mess.
+You can do that, but more often than not, choosing a random colour result in a communication & branding mess.